 Instructions

-- Combine flour, active dry yeast, sugar, and salt (dry ingredients) in a large bowl.
+- Combine 2 ½ cups all purpose flour, 1 ½ teaspoons instant yeast, 2 Tablespoons granulated sugar, and ½ teaspoon salt in a large bowl.

-- Pour in the warm milk (not hot!) and water, crack in the whole egg, and add the softened butter.
+- Pour in ½ cup lukewarm milk (not hot!) and 1 Tablespoon warm water, crack in 1 egg, and add pieces of softened ½ stick unsalted butter.

-- Process into a smooth, soft dough.
-First, mix the ingredients roughly in a bowl with a wooden spoon, then turn the mass onto a floured surface.
-Sprinkle a small handful of flour on the side.
-Start working the dough with your hands, and if it sticks, always 'dip' the dough in the prepared flour.
-Knead until the dough doesn't stick and is beautifully elastic.
+- Process the mixture into a smooth, soft dough.
+Start by roughly mixing the ingredients in the bowl with a wooden spoon.
+Then, turn the mixture onto a floured surface, keeping a small handful of flour nearby.
+Begin kneading the dough with your hands, and if it sticks, dip it into the prepared flour.
+Continue kneading until the dough is no longer sticky and becomes beautifully elastic.

-- Return the smooth ball of dough to the bowl and cover with cling film.
-Put it in a warm spot to first-time rise for an hour.
-The volume of the yeasted dough should double.
+- Return the smooth ball of dough to the bowl and cover it with plastic wrap.
+Place the bowl of dough in a warm spot to rise for an hour until the volume doubles.
 Halfway through the rising time, knead the dough briefly to support further leavening.

 - Prepare the pan in which you will bake the paska bread.
-I used a small 8-inches springform pan.
-I greased the form lightly with butter and lined its bottom and sides with baking paper.
-Thanks to the butter, the paper sticks to the sides of the pan and holds nicely.
+I used a small 8-inch springform pan.
+Lightly grease the pan with butter and line the bottom and sides with baking paper.
+The butter helps the paper stick to the sides of the pan and hold nicely.

-- From the risen bread dough, separate a quantity about the size of an egg.
-Divide this small egg-sized dough into four pieces and roll each into a thin strand.
-Twist two of each together, making a simple braid.
+- From the risen bread dough, separate a portion about the size of an egg.
+Divide this dough into four pieces and roll each piece into a thin strand.
+Twist two strands together to make a simple braid, and repeat with the remaining two strands.

-- Shape the remaining dough into a loaf and place it, seam side down, in the lined tin.
-Place the prepared braids over the dough in the shape of a cross.
-Tuck their ends between the loaf and pan’s sides a little.
+- Shape the remaining dough into a loaf and place it, seam side down, in the lined pan.
+Arrange the prepared braids over the loaf in the shape of a cross, tucking their ends slightly between the loaf and the sides of the pan.

-- Cover with a clean kitchen towel and put the prepared paska bread to rise for another hour.
+- Cover the prepared paska bread with a clean kitchen towel and let it rise for another 30 minutes.

-- Preheat the oven to 356°F / 180°C (upper and lower heat).
-Transfer the paska bread to a wire rack, close the oven door, and bake for about 25-30 minutes, depending on its size.
+- Preheat the oven to 370 °F. Transfer the Paska bread to a center wire rack, close the oven door, and bake for about 25-30 minutes, depending on its size.

 Notes

-- SERVING: Usually, paska bread is served on Easter morning.
-On the table arrange boiled eggs, smoked meat, slices of ham, sausages (klobasa or kielbasa).
-Slice the paska and enjoy it along with all these delicacies.
+- SERVING: Paska bread is traditionally served on Easter morning.
+Arrange boiled eggs, smoked meat, slices of ham, and sausages (klobasa or kielbasa) on the table.
+Slice the Paska and enjoy it with all these delicious accompaniments.

 - Special tip: Use metal dog bowls for baking.
 They have a conical shape and the bread can be easily removed from them.
 You can even buy bowls in various sizes for those who want to make breads of different sizes.
-It's a little odd, but it really works!
+It might seem a little odd, but it really works!

 My mother made a cheese paska.
 It had a ball of cheese dough in the middle and the white dough around it.
 I know that she specifically used Colby longhorn cheese for the center dough.
 I have sometimes had an issue with the cheese dough not rising as fast as the regular dough and leaving a gap in the center.
 Any ideas?